-We had a few criteria when making this list.
-Each spot needed beautiful nature and incredible angling, within easy reach of some of the nation’s biggest cities.
+There are endless ways to enjoy Labor Day, from the bustle of San Diego to the beaches of Myrtle Beach.
+Because of this, we had a few criteria when making this list.
+Each spot needed beautiful nature and incredible angling.
 On top of that, the fishery had to offer something for anglers of any skill level, and on every budget.
 With all that in mind, here are our top picks of where to fish this Labor Day Weekend.

 Sitting on the eastern coast of Lake Michigan, within easy reach of Detroit and Chicago, Grand Haven is the perfect place to enjoy a relaxing weekend away.
 The town ticks all the boxes: sandy beaches, a bustling boardwalk, wooded walks, and of course, awesome angling.

 Grand Haven’s signature species is Chinook Salmon.
 These are the biggest, tastiest, and most prized Salmon species out there.
 And as luck would have it, the Salmon bite is on fire in early September.
 Head out on a local fishing charter, and you’re almost guaranteed to take home a feast at the end of the day.

 Not great on boats?
 No worries!
 You can enjoy huge hookups without ever leaving land.
 The Grand River flows right through town and is full of Salmon, Steelhead, Walleye, Bass, and so much more.
 Fish right in town, or head upstream to shady spots like the beautiful Riverside Park.